ubc-library-rc/dryad2dataverse/docs/faq.md

 This is easily accomplished by commenting out the section starting with `elog = email_log(` in `scripts/dryadd.py`.
 Obviously you can't do this if you're using a binary dryadd.

-More advanced mail handling may be available in later releases.
+Currently email notifications are a mandatory part of the `dryadd.py` app, but this may be optional and/or more advanced mail handling may be available in later releases.

 _All error messages are written to the log anyway,_ so if you disable emailing of log messages you can still see them in the transfer log.